tomato42/tls13-spec/draft-ietf-tls-tls13.md

 For this attack, an attacker must actively change one or more handshake messages.
 If this occurs, the client and server will compute different values for the handshake message hashes.
 As a result, the parties will not accept each others' Finished messages.
-Without the master_secret, the attacker cannot repair the Finished messages, so the attack will be discovered.
+Without the master secret, the attacker cannot repair the Finished messages, so the attack will be discovered.

+{::comment}
 ###  Resuming Sessions

-When a connection is established by resuming a session, new ClientHello.random and ServerHello.random values are hashed with the session's master_secret.
+When a connection is established by resuming a session, new ClientHello.random and ServerHello.random values are hashed with the session's master secret.
-Provided that the master_secret has not been compromised and that the secure hash operations used to produce the record protection kayes are secure, the connection should be secure and effectively independent from previous connections.
-Attackers cannot use known keys to compromise the master_secret without breaking the secure hash operations.
+Provided that the master secret has not been compromised and that the secure hash operations used to produce the record protection kayes are secure, the connection should be secure and effectively independent from previous connections.
+Attackers cannot use known keys to compromise the master secret without breaking the secure hash operations.

 Sessions cannot be resumed unless both the client and server agree.
 If either party suspects that the session may have been compromised, or that certificates may have expired or been revoked, it should force a full handshake.
-An upper limit of 24 hours is suggested for session ID lifetimes, since an attacker who obtains a master_secret may be able to impersonate the compromised party until the corresponding session ID is retired.
+An upper limit of 24 hours is suggested for session ID lifetimes, since an attacker who obtains a master secret may be able to impersonate the compromised party until the corresponding session ID is retired.
 Applications that may be run in relatively insecure environments should not write session IDs to stable storage.
+{:/comment}

 ## Protecting Application Data

-The master_secret is hashed with the ClientHello.random and ServerHello.random
-to produce unique record protection secrets for each connection.
+The master secret is hashed with the ClientHello.random and ServerHello.random to produce unique record protection secrets for each connection.

 Outgoing data is protected using an AEAD algorithm before transmission.
 The